-When you shop using cash back credit cards during the year, you earn money that you can then use for Christmas gifts.
+When you shop using cash back credit cards during the year, you earn cash back that you can then use for gifts.

 I do this and end up with around $500 in cash back.

-Then I use my credit card to buy gifts and use the cash back I earned as a statement credit to pay for the gifts.
+Then I use my credit card for gifts and use the cash back I earned as a statement credit to pay for them.

-Earning more money is yet another way you can build up savings for Christmas.
+Earning extra cash is yet another way you can build up savings for Christmas.